-Generally, under the Employment Agreements, Messrs.
-Sloane, Schwartz, Leger, Young and Downs were entitled to a set base compensation, cash bonuses pursuant to the Company's Annual Cash Bonus Plan or by the action of the Board of Directors, and incentive compensation at the discretion of the Nominating Committee.
+Generally, under the 2023 Employment Agreements, Messrs.
+Sloane, Leger, Downs, Schwartz, Price, and Young were entitled to a set base compensation, cash bonuses pursuant to the Company's Annual Cash Bonus Plan or by the action of the Board of Directors, and incentive compensation at the discretion of the Nominating Committee.
 In addition, Messrs.
-Sloane, Schwartz, Leger, Young and Downs are entitled to other benefits, such as participation in retirement and medical and other plans, executive benefits, and vacation and sick leave available to all employees of the Company.
-The Employment Agreements also provide for severance payments in the case of termination without just cause, as defined therein, or of resignation with good reason, as defined therein, and payment if their Employment Agreements are not renewed for other than just cause.
-Under the Employment Agreements, during the term of their employment, Messrs.
-Schwartz, Downs, Leger, Young and Sloane agree to devote substantially all of their business time to the Company and to not engage in any business or activity contrary to the business or affairs of the Company.
-The Company agrees to indemnify Messrs.
-Downs, Schwartz, Leger, Young and Sloane for any and all loss, expenses, or liability that he may incur as a result of his services for the Company to the extent permitted by the Company's Bylaws.
+Sloane, Leger, Downs, Schwartz, Price and Young were entitled to other benefits, such as participation in retirement and medical and other plans, executive benefits, and paid time off and sick leave available to all employees of the Company.
+The 2023 Employment Agreements also provided for severance payments in the case of termination without just cause, as defined therein, or of resignation with good reason, as defined therein, and, in the cases of Messrs.
+Sloane, Leger, Downs, Schwartz and Young, payment if their 2023 Employment Agreements were not renewed for other than just cause.
+Under the 2023 Employment Agreements, during the term of their employment, Messrs.
+Sloane, Leger, Downs, Schwartz, Price and Young agreed to devote substantially all of their business time to the Company and to not engage in any business or activity contrary to the business or affairs of the Company.
+The Company agreed to indemnify Messrs.
+Sloane, Leger, Downs, Schwartz, Price and Young for any and all loss, expenses, or liability that he may incur as a result of their services for the Company to the extent permitted by the Company's Bylaws.

-Mr. Sloane's Employment Agreement provided for:
+Mr. Sloane's 2023 Employment Agreement provided for:

-- a twelve-month term through March 15, 2022 at an annual base salary of \$700,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, vacation and sick leave.
+- a twelve-month term through March 1, 2024 at an annual base salary of \$700,000; - at least one annual salary review by the Board of Directors; - · participation in any discretionary bonus plan established for senior executives; and

-Mr. Downs' Employment Agreement provided for:
+• retirement and medical plans, customary fringe benefits, paid time off and sick leave.

-- a twelve-month term through March 15, 2022 at an annual base salary of \$550,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and
+Mr. Leger's 2023 Employment Agreement provided for:

-• retirement and medical plans, customary fringe benefits, vacation and sick leave.
+- a twelve-month term through March 1, 2024 at an annual base salary of \$400,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, paid time off and sick leave.

-Mr. Schwartz's Employment Agreement provided for:
+Mr. Downs' 2023 Employment Agreement provided for:

-- a twelve-month term through March 15, 2022 at an annual base salary of \$360,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, vacation and sick leave.
+- a twelve-month term through March 1, 2024 at an annual base salary of \$625,000; - at least one annual salary review by the Board of Directors; - · participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, paid time off and sick leave.

-Mr. Leger's Employment Agreement provided for:
+Mr. Schwartz's 2024 Employment Agreement provided for:

-- a twelve-month term through March 15, 2022 at an annual base salary of \$275,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, vacation and sick leave.
+- a twelve-month term through March 1, 2024 at an annual base salary of \$450,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, paid time off and sick leave.

-Mr. Young's Employment Agreement provided for:
+Mr. Young's 2023 Employment Agreement with Newtek Bank provided for:

-- a twelve-month term through August 2, 2022 at an annual base salary of \$500,000; - an award of \$600,000 of restricted Common Shares with three year vesting; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, vacation and sick leave.
+- a term through March 1, 2024 at an annual base salary of \$650,000; - at least one annual salary review by the Board of Directors; - participation in any discretionary bonus plan established for senior executives; and - retirement and medical plans, customary fringe benefits, paid time off and sick leave.